- Publius Cornelius Scipio wins a decisive victory over Hannibal at the Battle of Zama;

 - surrender 100 hostages to the Romans, aged between 14 and 30 years.

-Although there was some opposition against these terms in the Council of Elders, most of the elders realised this was an ‘offer’ they simply could not refuse.
+Although there was some opposition against these terms in the Council of Elders, most of the Elders realised this was an ‘offer’ they simply could not refuse.
 Hannibal himself certainly advocated accepting the terms, and he was even reported to have dragged an opponent of the treaty off the speaker’s platform, disgusted by the man’s foolish attitude.
 A three-month truce was agreed and a Carthaginian delegation was sent to Rome to finalise the peace agreement.

 The end of the Second Punic War

 Although he had been allowed to sail to Africa with a fleet, the consul Tiberius Claudius Nero had never reached the continent.
 He had been caught up in several storms and had only managed to get as far as Sardinia.
 Gaius Servilius Geminus, the consul of 203 BCE, had been nominated to lead the consular elections, but these had to be cancelled time and time again because of bad weather.
-As a result, there were no new consuls yet when the Carthaginian envoys arrived in Rome in March of this year.
+As a result, there were no new consuls yet when the Carthaginian envoys arrived in Rome in March of 201 BCE.
 The envoys were bluntly told to wait until new consuls had been properly elected.

 A few days later, Gnaeus Cornelius Lentulus and Publius Aelius Paetus were duly elected.
 Lentulus tried to get Africa as his province, but once again the tribunes stood firm to defend Scipio’s interests.
 Once these affairs were settled, the Carthaginian envoys, led by one Hasdrubal Haedus, were summoned to temple of Bellona for a meeting with the Senate.
 The Senate decided to accept the peace terms and the treaty, but its decision was suddenly vetoed by the consul Lentulus, a rare occasion of the use of a veto by a consul.
-Livius said that the matter was then referred to the people by the tribunes, and the people overwhelmingly voted in favour of peace.
+Livius states that the matter was then referred to the people by the tribunes, and the people overwhelmingly voted in favour of peace.
 They also voted in favour of Scipio making the peace on the spot in Africa and then taking the army back home.
 Lentulus’ plans were once again thwarted.
 The Senate gave Scipio and a committee of ten men a mandate for granting peace and filling in some of the details that had been left open in the treaty.
 The priests known as the fetiales were sent to Africa to formalise the peace treaty.

 The Second Punic War was now over.
-Warships and elephants were surrendered, and the ships were taken to sea and burned.
+Warships and elephants were surrendered, and the ships were taken out to sea and burned.
 4.000 prisoners of war were released, among them a senator named Quintus Terentius Culleo.
 The defectors were also handed over to the Romans, who treated these men harshly.
 According to Livius, those with Latin status were beheaded, while Roman defectors were crucified.
 If Livius is correct, this is a rare example of Roman citizens being crucified.
 They were normally spared this slow and agonising death, but then again, these defectors were considered traitors of the worst kind.
 Scipio and his committee then began settling the remaining affairs, for instance the return of lands and property to King Masinissa.

 The Romans had come close to defeat during the Second Punic War.
 They had lost tens of thousands of men and many important commanders: Flaminius, Paullus, Sempronius Gracchus, Fulvius Centumalus, Marcellus, Quinctius Crispinus and the Scipio brothers.
-But they had shown incredible tenacity and resilience and had managed to turn imminent defeat into a resounding victory.
+But they had shown incredible tenacity and resilience and had managed to turn an imminent defeat into a resounding victory.
 The Romans had reduced Carthage, once a powerful mercantile empire, to a humble client state.
 Carthage had lost most of its independence in foreign affairs and now also had to tolerate a strong and unified Numidian state ruled by King Masinissa on her borders.
 Scipio received the agnomen Africanus and held a splendid triumph in Rome, depositing 123.000 pounds of silver in the treasury.
 It is not entirely clear whether King Syphax was paraded in the triumph.
 Polybius says that he was, and that he died soon afterwards in prison, but Livius reports a different tradition that he had already died in Tibur before the triumph took place.
 What is certain, is that the grateful senator Culleo participated in the triumph, wearing the felt cap (pilleus) of a freedman.

 Rome was at peace for the moment, but as an expansionist state, she would soon be at war again.
 This time her opponent would be the king that she had not been able to defeat during the Second Punic War: King Philippos V of Macedonia.